hawkinsw/QoOID/draft-olden-ippm-qoo.md

 * Observe the application and note the threshold where the application stops working perfectly
 * Observe the application and note the threshold where the application stops being useful at all

-Someone who wishes to find sophisticated network requirements for and
+Someone who wishes to find sophisticated network requirements might proceed in this way

-* Set thresholds for acceptable fps, animation fluidity, i/o latency (voice, video, actions), or other observable user-facing metrics
+* Set thresholds for acceptable fps, animation fluidity, i/o latency (voice, video, actions), or other metrics capturing outcomes that directly affects the user experience
 * Create a tool for measuring these user-facing metrics
 * Simulate varying latency distribution with increasing levels of latency while measuring the user facing metrics.